DETAILED ACTION

 comparing, via the tracking controller, a cumulative use of a part of the equipment during a first period of time associated with the unscheduled shopping event to a determined cumulative use of a plurality of comparable parts used by a plurality of comparable equipment during a second period of time of comparable length to the first period of time;

 are recited at a high level of generality.
 These elements amount to transmitting data and are well understood, routine, conventional activity.
 See MPEP 2106.05(d), subsection II.
-10 As discussed in Step 2A, Prong Two above, the recitation of a processor to perform limitations amounts to no more than mere instructions to apply the exception using a generic computer component.
+10 As discussed in Step 2A, Prong Two above, the recitation of a controller, sensor, signal, equipment to perform limitations amounts to no more than mere instructions to apply the exception using a generic computer component.
 Even when considered in combination, these additional elements represent mere instructions to implement an abstract idea or other exception on a computer and insignificant extra-solution activity, which do not provide an inventive concept.
 (Step 2B: NO).

 Dependent claims 29-38, 40-44, 46, and 47 are not directed to any additional claim elements.
 Rather, these claims offer further descriptive limitations of elements found in the independent claims.
 In this case, the claims are rejected for the same reasons at step 2a, prong one; step 2a, prong 2; and step 2b.
 Thus, the claim is not patent eligible.